GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-rabby-wallet.md

 draft: true
 ---

+I first downloaded Rabby wallet when I was farming the hyperliquid launches.
+This is the go to wallet for hyperliquid ecosystem, plus it works perfectly fine with ethereum coins as well.

 Rabby Wallet has emerged as one of the top choices for Ethereum and EVM-compatible chain users in 2026.
 Developed by the DeBank team, it's a free, open-source browser extension wallet built specifically for DeFi power users while remaining accessible to beginners who want extra security and convenience.

 Rabby supports hundreds of EVM chains (Ethereum, Polygon, BNB Chain, Arbitrum, Optimism, Base, Avalanche, zkSync, and many more) with automatic chain switching, built-in transaction simulation, advanced security alerts, and a beautiful address book.
 It can even import and replace MetaMask seamlessly, making the switch effortless.

 As a non-custodial wallet, you fully control your private keys and recovery phrase.
-This guide will walk you through setting up Rabby from scratch, backing up securely, and preparing for safe DeFi interactions—helping you avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](/10-biggest-crypto-mistakes-beginners-2026).
+This guide will walk you through setting up Rabby from scratch, backing up securely, and preparing for safe DeFi interactions—helping you avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](https://txchyon.com/blog/getting-started/biggest-crypto-mistakes/).

 ### Why Choose Rabby Wallet as a Beginner?